learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 ```
 ask for input
 get input
+convert input to position
-if input is valid
+if move is valid
-  make the move for input
+  make the move for position and show board
 else
-  ask for input again until you get a valid input
+  ask for input again until you get a valid move
 end
-show the board
 ```

 #### `#turn_count`